 The report will be available on just-food in mid-October.
 However, people who take out an annual subscription to just-food before 30 September, at a 35% discount on standard pricing, will receive a free copy of the full report well in advance of its publication.
 To take advantage of this offer click here.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Multichannel, Natural & organic, NPD & innovation, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Multichannel, Natural & organic, NPD & innovation, Retailers, Seafood, Snacks, World foods